 Broccoli is a great dietary source of fiber.
 It contains 2.6 g of fiber per 100g, which is 9% of the recommended daily intake!
 It can help us meet our daily needs.

 How much fiber do we need?

-Most people need about 30 grams of fiber per day.
-That stands for a 2000 kcal diet.
+Most people need about 28 g of fiber per day.

-    Enough fiber provides great health benefits.
-Adequate amount of fiber may contribute to low risk of:
+Adequate amounts of fiber have great health benefits.
+They may contribute to low risk of:

 - high blood pressure,